microsoft/trident/README.md

 Trident from a non-live OS.
 To override this, create an empty override file `sudo touch /override-trident-safety-check`.

-Unless `allowed-operations` are limited, upon completing the deployment, Trident will reboot the VM into the new OS.
+Unless `allowedOperations` are limited, upon completing the deployment, Trident will reboot the VM into the new OS.

 ## gRPC Interface